 Once you find the folder, look inside it to see if you can find a sub-folder labelled backups.

 If this folder is there, you should be able to see a folder called “wallet” and some time stamped folders within that:

-and then return to the top of the data directory.
-Notice the folder at the top level also labeled "exodus.wallet".
+Return to the top of the data directory.
+Notice the folder at the top level also labelled exodus.wallet.
 It is this folder we're going to replace, so just rename the current one to something else, like 'exodus.walletBACKUP' or any name you'd like.
 This prevents the current wallet files from being overwritten when we restore the archived backup.

 Now you can safely paste the copied folder into the data directory by right-clicking and selecting ' paste':